 Operating a motor vehicle may seem like second nature, and for many of us it is.
 However, even small cars are heavy pieces of machinery capable of producing extreme force if not handled responsibly.
 When we travel on local New Jersey roadways, we are not only responsible for our own safety, but for the safety of our fellow travelers as well.
 Negligent drivers are individuals who fail to responsibly and legally operate their vehicle, often leading to injurious crashes.

 At The Law Office of Fredson & Statmore, our personal injury attorneys have over 50 years of combined legal experience serving local clients who have been injured in accidents caused by the negligence of other drivers.
 We take pride in protecting the legal freedoms and recovering full and fair compensation to which our clients are entitled through personal injury claims.
-Lean on the experience we have cultivated through winning successful verdicts and settlements for clients in New Jersey towns including Wayne, Clifton, Paterson, West Milford, Little Falls, Woodland Park, and all of Passaic County.
+Lean on the experience we have cultivated through winning successful verdicts and settlements for clients in Passaic County and Essex County towns including Wayne, Clifton, Bloomfield, Paterson, West Milford, Little Falls, Woodland Park, and the surrounding communities.